Plantar fasciitis requires immediate and specific treatment

 Incorrect diagnosis and treatment will delay or prevent any healing process, rapidly becoming acute and chronic.

-Heel Clinic patient data over many years has clinically proven the only long term solution to cure Plantar fasciitis is to treat the source (root cause).
+Heel Clinic patient data over many years has clinically proven the only long term solution to cure Plantar fasciitis is to treat the source (root cause), not just symptons.

 The Heel Clinic has specialised in treating foot, ankle and heel pain ailments such as Plantar fasciitis for the past 15 years.
-Some years ago the Heel Clinic made significant breakthrough in our diagnosis and indentification of the underlying cause of constant heel pain.
-It is a weight bearing structural problem.
+Some years ago the Heel Clinic made breakthrough in our diagnosis and identification of the underlying cause of constant heel pain.

 What is Plantar Fasciitis?